maria-kostopoulou/maria-kostopoulou.github.io/_pages/about.md

 - Feel free to reach out at maria.kostopoulou(at)minesparis.psl.eu — you can also find my CV [here](https://maria-kostopoulou.github.io/files/mkostopoulou_cv.pdf).

 ---
-I am drawn to research that speaks to policymakers and contributes to real decisions on environmental and health policy.
-Outside of research, I sing in a choir and do theater — which, it turns out, are not entirely unrelated to presenting research.
+I am drawn to work that speaks to policymakers and contributes to real decisions on environmental and health policy.
+Outside of academia, I sing in a choir and do theater — which, it turns out, are not entirely unrelated to presenting research.

 ## What's New